 It was a pleasure to work with Renée Sala on our Centennial project.
 Her energy and knowledge assisted us in choosing a project that would both honour our history and reflect our beliefs.
 Her ability to collaborate with others, her flexibility and her commitment to both our vision and the project were exemplary.
 Renée Sala facilitated an atmosphere of creative magic in our school.
 Holly Holt, Principal, Oaklands Elementary

-Renée is pleased to work with your school to create a project that reflects your school specifically!
+Renée is pleased to work with your school to create a project that reflects your school specifically.
 She will listen to your ideas and vision and construct a plan that encompasses a realistic outcome, timeline and budget while creating something beautiful with the students.
 She can work with and teach a variety of mediums (such as clay, felt-making, pastel, acrylic paint or watercolour) and is happy to explain the options available to you and your fellow staff members.
 Renée can work with a minimum of two classes to a maximum of the entire school, and can design projects to remain at school as lasting art pieces or teach the kids to make something to take home.
 Some recent projects are here, and photos of those projects are in Renée's collection here on her ArtStarts profile.